 The LPPA provides a challenging framework to enable schools to strengthen their partnership with parents and carers.
 It is a developmental process which, through the involvement of parents, aims to enhance childrens’ life chances at all stages from nursery to secondary.
 The Award is a key tool for school self-evaluation, complements the standards required by Ofsted, Investors in People and other national awards and provides ongoing evidence relevant to the school Self Evaluation Form (SEF).

-Once we achieve the award , we will continue to check that we maintain high standards of partnership and to work on our areas for development.
+We will continue to check that we maintain high standards of partnership and to work on our areas for development.

 What can families do to help our partnership?